iemilov/caafs-device-client/README.md

 config.defaultinterval = 5000
 ```

-**Note**: default value 5000 (5 seconds) would be the default sending interval for the sensor data if the Start Telemetry method is executed from the [Caafs platform](https://github.com/iemilov/caafs-platform) once the SetNewInterval is executed with the new desired value.
+**Note**: default value 5000 (5 seconds) would be the default sending interval for the sensor data if the startTelemetry method is executed from the [Caafs platform](https://github.com/iemilov/caafs-platform/wiki/Device-Management#execute-methods-on-a-device) until the setNewInterval method is executed with the new desired value.

 * Switch on/off simulation data if you have no sensors connected: